Write Your First C# Code

 Console.Write prints the output on a new line.

-The documentation doesn’t say anything about new lines for the this method.
+The documentation does not mention adding a new line for this method.

 This is incorrect.